knative/docs/docs/versioned/serving/config-network-adapters.md

     The Knative `net-gateway-api` is a KIngress implementation and testing for Knative integration with the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).
 Good for teams adopting the Gateway API to unify ingress across Kubernetes.

     The Kubernetes Gateway API requires a controller or service mesh.
-Istio and Contour implementations are tested though other Gateway API implementations should work.
-Currently, there is no native Gateway API support for Kourier.
+Istio and Contour implementations are tested.
 For more information see [Tested Gateway API version and Ingress](https://github.com/knative-extensions/net-gateway-api/blob/main/docs/test-version.md).

     The controller that Knative uses is determined by which Gateway API-compatible controller you install and configure in your cluster.